Curriculum, Instruction, and Publication, M.S.C.I.P.

 Upon completion of the Master of Science in Curriculum, Instruction, and Publication students will be able to:

-- Analyze, evaluate, and apply knowledge of current educational issues, settings, and legislative requirements from a biblical perspective through preparing a philosophy of education, analyzing case studies, participating in an Emerging Leaders’ Institute and developing an educational portfolio (ULO 1).
+- Analyze, evaluate, and apply knowledge of current educational issues, settings, and legislative requirements from a biblical perspective (ULO 1).

-- Exhibit growth in one’s professional practice by utilizing professional databases, conducting empirical research, and articulating findings through effective communication in both speaking and writing.
-(ULO 1, 2, 3).
+- Exhibit growth in one’s professional practice by utilizing professional databases, conducting empirical research, and articulating findings through effective communication in both speaking and writing (ULO 1, 2, and 3).

 Each Program Learning Outcome (PLO) listed above references at least one of the University Learning Outcomes (ULO 1, 2, 3), which may be found in the General Information section of this catalog.

 *Concentration proficiency and fulfillment of PLO 8 will be provided in the student's capstone class.

 - Applicants must have completed all bachelors requirements prior to the start of the program and must have a bachelors degree conferred from a regionally accredited institution prior to the start of the second term.